Kids Can Enjoy Old San Juan, Too!

 Both forts are World Heritage Sites, and National Historic Sites, and are administered by the US National Park Service.
 The forts are open to the public daily (except Thanksgiving, Christmas and New Years Day) 9:00 am to 6:00 pm .
-There is a $3 admission fee for one fort (or get the combined $5 admission to both El Morro and San Cristobal forts) for people 16 years old and up.
+There is a $5 admission fee for both El Morro and San Cristobal forts) for people 16 years old and up.
 Kids less than 16 years old are free!
 Phone 787-729-6777 for more info.

 For some good wholesome old fashion fun, how about flying a kite?
 There is always a nice breeze (wind) up on the North shore and since El Morro has a large open yard it makes a perfect spot to Fly kites.
 Either bring your own, or there is usually a vendor on the street nearby selling the cheap plastic kites and string.
 I have also found many kites on the west side of the yard, where they must have gotten lose from someone, so see if you can find one and reuse it.
 They can get really high!
 Lots of fun.

 While you are up in the El Morro area, there is a neat fountain that sprays up from the ground.
 Located in the Plaza del Quinto Centenario (the plaza has a sculpture of a Totem pole), kids of all ages play in the fountains to cool off.